The Chow $t$-structure on the $\infty$-category of motivic spectra: Reconstruction theorems

-Recall our description of $\MGL_{c=0}\Mod^\heart$ in Remark \ref{rmk:MGL-c0-mod-explicit-heart}.
-Let $F \in \MGL_{c=0}\Mod^\heart$; thus $F$ is a kind of presheaf on smooth proper varieties together with some extra data, namely an action by $\MGL$-correspondences.
-We wish to describe $CF \in \MGL_{c=0}\Mod^\heart$, again this is a presheaf with an action by $\MGL$-correspondences. \begin{remark} We have $CF = \MGL_{c=0} \otimes_{\1_{c=0}} F$, which has \emph{two} structures as an $\MGL_{c=0}$-module.
-Since the underlying spectra are the same, the right module structure has the same value on sections as the left module structure, however the action by graded $\MGL$-correspondences differs.
+\begin{remark} We have $CF = \MGL_{c=0} \wedge_{\1_{c=0}} F$, which has \emph{two} structures as an $\MGL_{c=0}$-module.
+Since the underlying spectra are the same, the right module structure has the same value on sections as the left module structure when viewed as an object of $\PSh_\SH(\PM_\MGL(k))$, however the action by graded $\MGL$-correspondences differs.
 The ``correct'' action is on the left, and given a correspondence $\alpha: X \to Y$ we denote it by $\alpha_L^*: CF(Y) \to CF(X)$. \end{remark}